Noel Devine: Freshman season

 In the 28–23 road win against twenty-second-ranked Cincinnati, Devine had only 23 yards on 2 carries, including a 17-yard rush.
 However, had four kick returns for 86 yards, averaging 21.5 yards per return.
 In the Big East Championship-clinching 66–21 win over twentieth-ranked Connecticut, Devine rushed for 118 yards and a score on 11 carries, which ranked second-best on the team, trailing only quarterback Pat White.

 Subsequently, the then second-ranked Mountaineers were upset 13–9 by Pittsburgh in the 100th edition of the Backyard Brawl.
 Devine had only 11 yards on 7 carries; a 1.6 average.
 However, in the 4th quarter, Devine returned a kickoff 48 yards in the final minutes of the game.
 But, ultimately, the Mountaineers were stopped on fourth down to end the game.

 Devine would finish his freshman season in West Virginia's Fiesta Bowl win over Oklahoma.
 After losing Steve Slaton to a leg injury in the first quarter, Devine filled in for WVU with 105 yards on 12 carries and 2 touchdowns, including a 65-yard run which provided the final score of the game.
 The run broke a West Virginia bowl record for longest rush and was the second longest play from scrimmage for the Mountaineers in the season.
 He also returned 4 kickoffs for 88 yards, a 22.0 yards average, and pulled in two receptions for 47 yards.

 Devine was given honorable mention for the Freshman All-American team by various sources, including SportingNews, and was awarded the team's Danny Van Etten Rookie of the Year Award by head coach Rich Rodriguez.
-After Rich Rodriguez left the team before the 2008 Fiesta Bowl that offseason Devine thought about transferring.
+After Rodriguez left the team before the 2008 Fiesta Bowl that offseason Devine thought about transferring.
 He finished his freshman season with 73 carries for 627 yards and 6 touchdowns.
 He also added 7 receptions for 90 yards and 26 returns for 599 yards.
 Devine ended the season with 1,316 all-purpose yards, the 21st most in a single-season in school history.
 Devine also finished the year ranked tenth in the Big East in rushing yards per game and #5 in the conference in kickoff return yards.